When AI Persuades: Adversarial Explanation Attacks on Human Trust in AI-Assisted Decision Making: User Study Results

-\textbf{Initial Trust in AI.} Participants with higher initial (pre-survey) trust consistently report higher trust scores $\bar{T}$ across both adversarial and benign conditions (attack: $4.6$, non-attack: $5.78$, Figure~\ref{fig:rq5-4-1}).
-Their distributions are strongly right-skewed, with dense concentrations around high trust scores (6--7), indicating a persistent tendency to maintain confidence even when explanations are misleading.
-When these users attribute trust to the AI system itself, their trust is especially elevated, even when explanations are misleading (Figure~\ref{fig:stack6}).
+\textbf{Initial Trust in AI.} As shown in Figure~\ref{fig:rq5-4-1}, participants with stronger initial (pre-survey) trust consistently report higher trust scores across both adversarial and benign conditions ($\bar{T}_{\text{attack}}=4.61$ vs.\ $\bar{T}_{\text{non\_attack}}=5.78$).
+Their distributions are strongly right-skewed, with dense concentrations around high trust scores (6 - 7), indicating a persistent tendency to maintain trust even when explanations are misleading.
+Additionally, when these users attribute trust to the AI system itself, their trust is especially elevated, even when explanations are misleading (Figure~\ref{fig:stack6}).
+Even though they show the largest reductions in trust when exposed to misleading explanations ($\Delta T = -1.17$, $p<0.001$), which imply that the adversarial explanations severely undermined their existing trust in AI, they still show higher overall trust than other groups under attack.
 This highlights a risk of overreliance: users with strong initial faith in AI may be less critical and more easily influenced by persuasive framing.
-In contrast, users with low initial trust (``somewhat distrust'' or ``strongly distrust'') exhibit flatter, left-shifted distributions centered around lower scores (1--3), showing more cautious and discriminating evaluation regardless of condition.
-Overall, these findings suggest that initial trust acts as a cognitive prior that amplifies susceptibility to persuasion.
+In contrast, users with low initial trust (``somewhat distrust'' or ``strongly distrust'') exhibit flatter, left-shifted distributions centered around lower scores (1 - 4), showing more cautious and discriminating evaluation regardless of condition.
+Overall, these findings mirror that initial trust acts as a cognitive prior that amplifies susceptibility to persuasion.
+More initial trust-related analysis is provided in the Appendix~\ref{appendix:initial}.